stefanpenner/ember-app-kit/guides/getting-started.md

 * `grunt server` - As you saw above, this command builds your application (in *debug* mode) and serves it.
 This task also will *watch* your application for changes, and will rebuild any time you change a file.

-* `grunt build:debug` - Builds your application once in *debug* mode.
-This will output your app in `tmp/public`.

-* `grunt build:dist` - Builds your application once in *dist* mode.
+* `grunt dist` - Builds your application once in *dist* mode.
 This means your assets will be minified and version-stamped.
 This task also builds to the `dist/` folder, which can be deployed to a static server in production.

 * `grunt server:dist` - Same as above, but also launches a preview server for your optimized output.